The Inca Trail in Peru and South America: Hatun Capac Ñan

 1. The Road of the Mountains

-That started from the Cuzco, passed by Huancavelica, Ayacucho, Huánuco, and Cajamarca, and arrived in Quito, prolonging until Pasto Colombia.
+That started in Cuzco, passed through Huancavelica, Ayacucho, Huánuco, and Cajamarca, and arrived in Quito, continuing to Pasto, Colombia.

-This road was between 6 and 8 meters wide, engaged, and delineated the straightest possible.
-Because of this, steps saved the slopes and bridges that crossed the rivers.
+This road was between 6 and 8 meters wide, engaged, and delineated as straight as possible.
+Because of this, steps were saved on the slopes and bridges that crossed the rivers.
 It was to supply all the state officials who were traveling.

 2. The Coast Road

 It also departed from Cusco and descended to the coast at the height of Nazca.
-It extended through the ancient territory of the cult Paracas, Chincha, Pachacamac, and Rimac to Tumbes, arriving at Quito’s city.
+It extended through the ancient territories of the cults Paracas, Chincha, Pachacamac, and Rimac, and reached Tumbes, arriving at Quito.
 He touched red sandals, and when he reached the valleys, he was surrounded by walls and trees that shaded the traveler.
-Acquires of freshwater and sticks of Huarango marked the coastal roads.
-There was a lot of information for the traveler on these Inca roads, such as directions and distance, directions to posadas on the streets, etc.
+Acquisitions of freshwater and sticks of Huarango marked the coastal roads.
+There was a lot of information for travelers on these Inca roads, including directions and distances, directions to posadas on the streets, etc.

-These roads were preserved by the population adjacent to the Inca road network; the curaca, or head of Ayllu, organized the maintenance work after the conquest and left it to the free will of the people, or Ayllus, the road maintenance Inca.
+These roads were preserved by the population adjacent to the Inca road network; the curaca, or head of Ayllu, organized maintenance after the conquest and left it to the free will of the people (Ayllus) for Inca road maintenance.

 The Bridges